Hyperbaric oxygen therapy for radiation-induced hemorrhagic cystitis | Canada Hyperbarics Skip to main content

 Canadian Relevance

 While this study was conducted in Japan, radiation-induced hemorrhagic cystitis is a severe complication experienced by patients globally, including in Canada.
-Hyperbaric oxygen therapy for radiation-induced soft tissue necrosis, which includes conditions like hemorrhagic cystitis, is a Health Canada-recognized indication.
+Hyperbaric oxygen therapy for radiation-induced soft tissue necrosis, which includes conditions like hemorrhagic cystitis, is a Health Canada-recognised indication.

 Study Limitations